dbcorish/music-maker-processing/README.md

 The aim of this project was to create an audio workstation complete with keyboard synthesiser, drum machine, guitar, backing tracks, and the ability to record and play back microphone input.

+I plan on implementing more instruments in future.

 To open MusicMaker.pde, you will need to download Processing: https://processing.org/download